lancegosu/Qdoc/README.md

 Features
 1. Summarization from URL or PDF

--Input Flexibility: Enter the URL of an online article or a link to a PDF document.
+Input Flexibility: Enter the URL of an online article or a link to a PDF document.

--Content Summarization: Receive a concise and easily understandable summary of the article.
+Content Summarization: Receive a concise and easily understandable summary of the article.

 2. Dynamic Question-Answering

--Ask Questions: Inquire about specific details or seek clarification regarding the article.
+Ask Questions: Inquire about specific details or seek clarification regarding the article.

--Context-Aware Responses: Qdoc maintains a conversation history to provide context-aware answers.
+Context-Aware Responses: Qdoc maintains a conversation history to provide context-aware answers.

 3. Conversation History

--Follow-Up Queries: Seamlessly ask follow-up questions based on the ongoing conversation.
+Follow-Up Queries: Seamlessly ask follow-up questions based on the ongoing conversation.

--Visualize History: The conversation history is displayed, allowing you to track interactions.
+Visualize History: The conversation history is displayed, allowing you to track interactions.

 Setup
 1. Clone the Repository: